DerStimmler/web-video-conversion/README.md

 # web-video-conversion

-Website to convert videos using ffmpeg.js and ffmpeg.wasm
+Showcase website for converting video using ffmpeg.js and ffmpeg.wasm

 ## Demo